Raaj Kumar: 1952–1964: Early career and breakthrough

 Raaj Kumar began his career with Rangeeli in 1952 and followed it with Anmol Sahar (1952), Aabshar (1953), Ghamand (1955), none of which could establish him.
 After many years of struggle, he got his breakthrough with Mehboob Khan's epic drama film Mother India (1957).
 It opened to critical acclaim and emerged an All Time Blockbuster at the box office as well as the most successful film of the 1950s.
 It went on to win several accolades and was featured in the book 1001 Movies You Must See Before You Die.
 The huge box office success of Mother India was followed by another blockbuster in S. S. Vasan's social drama film Paigham (1959), which had Dilip Kumar and Vyjayanthimala in the lead.
 Kumar received praise for his performance of a caring elder brother and got a nomination in the Filmfare Award for Best Supporting Actor category.

 Kumar began the new decade with Kishore Sahu's romantic drama Dil Apna Aur Preet Parai.
-The film proved to be a box office superhit with one of its song "Ajeeb Dastan Hai Yeh" sung by Lata Mangeshkar becoming a chartbuster.
+The film became a box office hit with one of its song "Ajeeb Dastan Hai Yeh" sung by Lata Mangeshkar becoming a chartbuster.
 In 1961, he appeared alongside Rajendra Kumar and Asha Parekh in Gharana.
-A remake of Telugu blockbuster Shanthi Nivasam, the film proved to be equally successful in Hindi and emerged a superhit at the box office.
+A remake of Telugu blockbuster Shanthi Nivasam, the film proved to be equally successful in Hindi and was a box office success.
 After an absence lasting a year, he reunited with Rajendra Kumar and Meena Kumari for C. V. Sridhar's romantic drama Dil Ek Mandir.
-It opened to highly positive response from audience and went on to become a superhit with Kumar receiving Filmfare Award for Best Supporting Actor for his performance in the film.
+It opened to a positive audience response and went on to become a hit, with Kumar receiving the Filmfare Award for Best Supporting Actor for his performance.
 His other major release of the year, Phool Bane Angaare also did reasonably well at the box office.
 In 1964, he once again worked with Rajendra Kumar and Vyjayanthimala in Ramanand Sagar's second directional venture Zindagi.
 The film opened to positive response and added one more box office hit in his kitty.